hbutterfinger/AdaParseAST/README.md

 ## Output

-For valid input, the parser prints the formatted AST as text.
+For valid input programs, the parser prints the formatted AST as text.
 The exact node layout and formatting follow the project’s AST node definitions, so the output can be used for testing and verification.
+For invalid inpuit programs, if the program violates type or scoping rules, the exact string "Invalid" is returned.

 ## Compatibility

-- Python 3
 - Compatible with Python 3.10 or lower
-- Standard library only

-No external packages are required.
+- No external packages are required

 ## Getting Started